benfasoli/nctables/README.md

 # nctables

-Minimal tools lightning fast data frame serialization in R built on NetCDF4 for language interoperability.
+Minimal tools for lightning fast data frame serialization in R built on NetCDF4 for language interoperability.

 ## Installation